 The Morgan Library & Museum

-Have you ever wondered what it would be like to be a multimillionaire?
-Let’s take it a step further, are you also a bookworm who knows how to appreciate rare books?
-If yes, then I have the spot for you.
+Have you ever wondered what it would be like to be a multi-millionaire?
+How about a multi-millionaire with a passion for books?
+If so, I have the spot for you.

 The Morgan Library & Museum allows visitors to step inside the private library of J.P.
-Morgan, equipped with three floors of metal-enclosed walnut bookshelves, the fact that Morgan made this public after his death bewilders and excites me immensely.
+Morgan.
+The library is quipped with three floors of metal-enclosed walnut bookshelves, chock full of rare books.

-Inside the confines of this breathtaking library is one of the original copies of the Declaration of Independence, handwritten score from Bach, and a plethora of books worth more than some of us will make in a lifetime.
+Like an original copy of the Declaration of Independence, a handwritten score from Bach, and a plethora of books worth more than some of us will make in a lifetime.

-Must see: Henry David Thoreau, Frederick Douglass’ letter to his former master Hugh Auld, Johann Sebastian Bach’s Prelude and Fugue in B Minor and Morgan’s vault.
+Must see: Frederick Douglass’ letter to his former master Hugh Auld, Johann Sebastian Bach’s Prelude and Fugue in B Minor and Morgan’s vault.